AaronAmberman/WPF.Translations.TranslationBinding/README.md

 It is suggested to not listen to the TextChanged, or similar, on controls using a TranslationBinding that has a Parameter property assigned.
 The bound property will change multiple times while evaluating Parameter bindings.

-If something more complex is needed then it is update to the developer to retrieve the string manually and perform the custom format work then.
+If something more complex is needed then it is up to the developer to retrieve the string manually and perform the custom format work then.

 # From Code
 Translations can be pulled in code, after they are read in, by calling ***TranslationBindingOperations.GetTranslation(string)***.
 If the key is not found then **null** is returned.